awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

      Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
    ```

-   The `--user` switch specifies that you want to install pip in your user's local home directory\.
+   The `--user` switch specifies that you want to install `pip` in your user's local home directory\.
 This is required if you don't have root/administrator permissions\.
-If you don't specify `--user`, then pip tries to install in a system folder for all users\.
+If you don't specify `--user`, `pip` tries to install in a system folder for all users\.

-1. Ensure that the pip installation folder is in your PATH environment variable\.
-The installer typically informs you if it is not, as shown in the previous example\.
+1. Ensure that the `pip` installation folder is in your `PATH` environment variable\.
+The installer typically informs you if it's not, as shown in the previous example\.
 To address this, add a statement like the following at the end of your shell's RC script, which is appropriate if `pip` was installed into the `.local/bin` folder in your home directory\.

    ```
    export PATH=~/.local/bin:$PATH